-Though for many years respondents have been asked specifically about their use of barbiturate sedatives, they likely have been including other classes of sedatives in their answers.
+Though for many years respondents have been asked specifically about their use of barbiturate sedatives, they could have been including other classes of sedatives in their answers.
 In 2004, the question on use was revised to say "sedatives/barbiturates"-a change that appeared to have no impact on reported levels of use.
 Respondents are told for what purposes sedatives are prescribed and are instructed to exclude from their answers any use under medical supervision.
-Usage data are reported only for 12th graders because we believe that 8th and 10th grade students tend to over report use, perhaps including in their answers their use of nonprescription sleep aids or other over-the-counter drugs.
+Usage data are reported only for 12th graders because we believe that 8th and 10th grade students tend to overreport use, perhaps including in their answers their use of nonprescription sleep aids or other over-the-counter drugs.

 As with tranquilizers, the use of sedatives (barbiturates) fell steadily among 12th graders from the mid-1970s through the early 1990s.
 From 1975 to 1992, annual prevalence fell by three fourths, from 10.7% to 2.8%.
 As with many other drugs, a gradual, long-term resurgence in sedative use occurred after 1992, but unlike the case with most illegal drugs, sedative (barbiturate) use continued to rise steadily through 2005, well beyond the point at which the use of most illegal drugs began falling.
 (Recall that tranquilizer use also continued to rise into the early 2000s.)
-Use has declined since 2005, and by 2018 the annual prevalence rate was down by about six tenths from its recent peak, falling to 2.7%.
-The sedative methaqualone (known as Quaaludes) was included in the MTF study from the very beginning, and was never as popular among 12th graders as barbiturates; methaqualone use rates have generally been declining since 1975, reaching an annual prevalence of just 0.5% in 2007, about where it remained through 2012, after which the question was dropped.
+Use has declined since 2005, and by 2020 the annual prevalence rate was down by about six tenths from its recent peak, falling to 2.4%-a record low for this drug.
+The sedative methaqualone (known as Quadudes) was included in the MTF study from the very beginning, and was never as popular among 12th graders as barbiturates; methaqualone use rates have generally been declining since 1975, reaching an annual prevalence of just 0.5% in 2007, about where it remained through 2012, after which the question was dropped.

-Trying sedatives (barbiturates) was never seen by most students as very dangerous; and it is clear from the upper right panel on the following page that changes in perceived risk cannot explain the trends in use that occurred from 1975 through 1986, when perceived risk was actually declining along with use.
+Trying sedatives (barbiturates) was never seen by most students as very dangerous; and it is clear from the upper right panel of Figure 13 that changes in perceived risk cannot explain the wide swings in use that occurred from 1975 through 1986, when perceived risk was actually declining along with use.
 But then perceived risk shifted up some through 1991 while use was still falling.
 It dropped back some through 1995, as use was increasing, and then remained relatively stable for a few years.
-Perceived risk has generally been at quite low levels, which may help to explain why the use of this class of psychotherapeutic drugs (and likely others) continued to grow in the first half of the decade of the 2000s.
-However, perceived risk began to rise a bit after 2000, foretelling the decline in use that began after 2005.
-When the term "sedatives" was changed "sedatives/barbiturates" in 2004, the trend line shifted down slightly, 13 but perceived risk continued to climb gradually through 2013, before turning down.
-Prior to that point, use declined as perceived risk rose during the 2000s.
+Perceived risk has generally been at quite low levels, which may help to explain why the use of this class of psychotherapeutic drugs (and likely others) continued to grow in the first half of the first decade of the 2000s.
+For the past two decades, perceived risk has hovered within a narrow range.
+Even when the term "sedatives" was changed to "sedatives/barbiturates" in 2004, the trend line shifted down only slightly.
+In 2019 perceived risk in 12th grade decreased slightly (by 1.1percentage points, ns) for experimental use.
+(There were insufficient data to make a 2020 estimate.)

 Like many illicit drugs other than marijuana, sedative (barbiturate) use has received the disapproval of most high school seniors since 1975, with some variation in disapproval rates that have moved consistently with usage patterns.
+The primary trending was the increase in disapproval from 1975 to about 1988.
 The change in question wording in 2004 appeared to lessen disapproval slightly.
-There has been a modest increase in disapproval since 2000, although that appears to have stopped in 2014 and has been followed by a slight decrease since then.
+There was a modest increase in disapproval after 2004, although that stopped in 2014 and was followed by a slight decrease through 2017, before leveling.
+(There is no estimate for 2020 due to insufficient data.)